LogtalkDotOrg/logtalk3/examples/includes/NOTES.md

 file.

 This example illustrates using the `include/1` directive as both a file directive and an entity directive.
+It also illustrates how to use this directive to implement a simple persistency solution for an object database.